5 Business Partner strategies to deal with competing agendas

 “Clowns to the left of me, jokers to the right.
 Here I am – stuck in the middle with you” (Steely Dan)

 If you work in a function like HR, IT, Finance or Legal as a business partner, you may well recognise that sentiment — stuck in the middle!
 Of course, you are not likely to be between fools or jokers, rather find yourself caught between two stakeholders with competing, maybe even conflicting, agendas, requirements and requests of you.
 For some this is almost the very definition of what it is to be a Business Partner.
-This article explores five Business Partner skills that you can employ when you feel “stuck in the middle”.
+This article explores five Business Partner strategies that you can employ when you feel “stuck in the middle”.

-We at Future Considerations have many years of experience working with Business Partners at several levels, across all “technical” areas and in many different organisations, developing business partner skills.
+We at Future Considerations have many years of experience working with Business Partners at several levels, across all “technical” areas and in many different organisations, developing business partner strategies and skills.
 We see repeating issues, repeating patterns, irrespective of the technical focus (e.g. HR, Finance, IT) of the Business Partner, particularly in the relational and inter-personal domains.
 I have written elsewhere about some of aspects of what Business Partnering is but here I want to highlight some other perspectives using the particular lens of Barry Oshry’s systemic analysis.

 As a business partner you are deliberately operating in that “middle” space between your Function (e.g. HR, Finance, IT, Legal) and the front-line business unit you are supporting.
 If you feel torn or stuck, then take a moment to reflect on what it is that you offer?